-This system is already being used by other states to bolster WFD in the energy industry.
-For example, the North Carolina Community College System has a green jobs curriculum focused on critical growth areas such as building, energy, engineering, environment, and transportation.
+Example: The North Carolina Community College System has a green jobs curriculum focused on critical growth areas such as buildings, energy, engineering, environment, and transportation.
 This project has streamlined over 80 curriculums and affected thousands of students, and students can now earn multiple credentials endorsed by the National Association of Manufacturers while working toward an associate degree.
-The project also conducted over 40 professional development events for more than 680 faculty participants to provide experience with new technologies and employer-desired skill sets.
+The project has conducted over 40 professional development events for more than 680 faculty participants to provide experience with new technologies and employer-desired skill sets.